Dr Andrew Burbanks

 I also gave a course of lectures in Part III of the University of Cambridge Mathematics Tripos (Applied) on renormalisation in Dynamical Systems.

-I joined the Department of Mathematics at the University of Portsmouth in 2005, and am now a member of the Nonlinear and Complex Systems Group.
+I joined the Department of Mathematics at the University of Portsmouth in 2005, and am now a member of the Applied Mathematics Group.

 I have been involved in several successful projects on the interface between science and public understanding, including the Mathematics Posters on the London Underground project in 2000, with the Isaac Newton Institute for Mathematical Sciences in Cambridge, and the Dynamics of Spin exhibit at the Royal Society Summer Science Exhibition in London in 2007 and at Techfest (Asia's largest Science and Technology festival) held in Mumbai in 2008.
 I also co-founded and chaired the Portsmouth Cafe Scientifique.